outdreamer/build-a-cure/docs/tasks/function_to_do.md

               - occasionally a perspective in a perspective network may be associated with a granular solution rather than solution generators, like how the above perspectives can be associated with specific solutions or solution-generating interface queries

   - add to science
+    - time crystals are an example of a 'certainty' structure created by 'requirements'
+      - there is no other possibility allowed by the 'interactions of those structures' which create 'requirements', so the behavior of the time crystal is 'inevitable', or 'required'
     - a quantum superposition is a 'lack of information' or 'semi-information' as in a 'lack of efficient stability' (or a mismatch between a structure and the space its observed in vs. the space its clearly defined in, like how imaginary numbers are partially structural in euclidean space in their reference to 1 & square roots and negatives) so that the interaction with the 'observation' function gives the not-information or semi-information of the superposition the efficiency/energy it needs to stabilize, like a template being filled with variable values according to a query, where the template represents 'partial/semi-information' and the values injected into it crystallize it into a more certain form
     - energy transfer from observer to observed in the form of certainty/structure allowing resolution of observed 'lack of structure' (as a variable) into a 'structure' (value)
     - how could you derive that 'light collisions generate matter':